-- Working with another organisation to find people for you - Dealing with direct applicants.
+- · Working with another organisation to find people for you - Dealing with applicants directly.

-You will get people approaching you directly for work experience, however, in order to ensure greater diversity we would suggest you work with others such as schools and colleges.
+You will get people approaching you directly for work experience, however, in order to ensure greater diversity, we would suggest you work with others such as schools and colleges in your locality.
 You can, for example:

-- Contact state schools in your area that serve disadvantaged communities.
-You can get a sense of this by looking at the percentage of students on free school meals (available freely from the Department of Education) - Speak to local universities who run dentistry programmes, they are likely to have outreach activity that you may be able to contribute to - Speak to local careers advisers, who will be supporting schools and colleges in your area.
-The Careers Enterprise Company can help and put you in touch with the relevant contacts - Work with Jobcentre Plus and the Prince's Trust who can identify people and provide free support - Engage with charities that are working in social mobility that can help identify individuals.
+- Contact state schools outside of your catchment area that serve disadvantaged communities.
+You can get a sense of this by looking at the percentage of students on free school meals (available freely from the Department for Education). - Speak to local universities who have medical schools.
+They are likely to have outreach teams who can support, alongside dedicated programmes and activities that you may be able to get involved with.

-Working with another organisation, such as a school or college, can help in many ways, they can:
+A list of medical schools in the UK is available from the Medical Schools Council.

-- · Identify individuals outside your catchment area - Identify individuals who are interested, highly motivated and would value the work experience placement - · Prepare individuals for the work experience placement - Provide support if any issues arise.
+- Speak to local careers advisers, who will be supporting schools and colleges in your area.
+The Careers Enterprise Company can help and put you in touch with the relevant contacts - Work with Jobcentre Plus and the Prince's Trust who can identify people and provide free support. - Engage with charities that are working in social mobility that can help identify individuals. - Working with another organisation, such as a school or college, can help in many ways, they can: - Identify individuals outside your catchment area - Identify individuals who are interested, highly motivated and would value the work experience opportunity - · Prepare individuals for the work experience placement - Provide support if any issues arise.

-Set out the number of work experience placements you would be able to accommodate each year and establish an on-going link.
-You will also need to let them know about the type of work experience on offer, any eligibility criteria, duration and times of the year, as well as your application process.
-Be clear that this can be part of an on-going relationship.
+Set out the number of work experience placements you would be able to accommodate each year and establish an ongoing link.
+You will also need to let them know about the type of work experience on offer, any eligibility criteria, duration and time of the year, as well as your application process.
+Be clear that this can be part of an ongoing relationship.